We guarantee discretion for doctor consultation, prescription, and shipmentClose

 What should you do while traveling?

-- Try to sleep in the airplane if it is nighttime through your destination.
-If it is necessary, use headphones, earplugs and eye masks to reduce the noise and light.
-If it is daytime in your destination, try not to sleep, even if you are really tired;
+- Try to sleep on the plane if it is nighttime at your destination.
+If it is currently daytime at your destination, try not to sleep.

 What should you do after traveling?

 - Try to regulate your normal sleep cycle as fast as you can.